Wildlife (Jungle) Safari in Nepal

 For those tourists who wish to sample something more adventurous, there are guided jungle walks; these enable a slower examination of the reserve.

-Within the park, tourists can use the opportunity to see and understand the jungle more closely while being accompanied by experienced naturalists pointing at a particular plant or animal and explaining the specificities of their work and existence.
+Within the park, tourists can use the opportunity to see and understand the jungle more closely.
+They are accompanied by experienced naturalists explaining particular plants or animals.
+They also explain the specifics of their work and existence.

-Parsa over the years province has several accommodations ranging from budget friendly guest house and lodge.
-Almost all of these facilities provide dining services with meal and safari tour deals.
-About four days of the packages are usually provided on the average for ample discovering and unwinding in this lovely environment.
+Parsa offers several accommodation options.
+It ranges from a budget-friendly guest house to lodges.
+Almost all of these facilities provide dining services, including meals and safari tour packages.
+Four days of the packages are usually provided on average for ample discovering and unwinding in this lovely environment.

 Best Time